 Closely monitor your plants and check for any issues so you are never caught off guard by a bad nitrogen deficiency.
 If you discover a problem and after proper treatment, your plants will heal in about 7 days are so, with an exception of the leaves that were harmed the most.

-Remember that plants with strong genetics have less change of getting sick.
+Remember that plants with strong genetics have less chances of getting sick.
 Make sure you buy marijuana seeds from a trusted seedbank.

 Thanks for reading.
 Please leave comments or questions below and don’t forget to download my free grow bible